bk62/botter.py/README.md

 This project is more of an example to inspire ideas or to refer to when start your own bot projects than something ready to add to your server.
 I do intend to make this something ready to be added to a server.
 I'll have to revisit it when I can and rethink the aim, structure and whether to spin off some features/code to other repos.

-I started writing this to participate in [https://1729.com/replit-discord](https://1729.com/replit-discord).
+I started writing this as a moderately complex project to participate in [https://1729.com/replit-discord](https://1729.com/replit-discord) but it got out of hand because it ended up being a lot of fun.

 This project is intended as an experiment and a learning experience and was built in about a week.
 So, there are lots of bugs, code repetition, not a single test written, and so on.